guifraga8/Fix-External-Monitor-Compatibility-With-Mac/README.md

 Fill in the values ​​of these variables with the maximum desired resolution of your monitor and its maximum refresh rate, respectively.
 Use a text editor of your choice for this, nothing too complicated.

-4. Uncomment the line below, which is the displayplacer command execution code.
-This will be the command that will execute and apply the configuration accordingly.
+5. Uncomment the line below, which is the displayplacer command execution code.
+This will be the command that will execute and apply the configuration accordingly

 `# displayplacer "id:$external_monitor_id res:$best_resolution_of_your_monitor hz:$max_refresh_rate_of_your_monitor"`